arua-microbiome/arua-microbiome.github.io/_tutorials/qiime2.md

 # Data sets

-In this workshop, we will study microbial genes collected from the soil surrounding the roots of Arabidopsis thaliana plants.
+In this workshop, we will study microbial 16S rDNA genes collected from the soil surrounding the roots of Arabidopsis thaliana plants.
 These plants were genetically modified to alter how they respond to phosphate stress.
 Phosphate (P) is a cornerstone nutrient for plants, driving ATP-based energy transfer, nucleic-acid synthesis, membrane formation, and phosphorylation-driven signalling.
-Because phosphate binds tightly to soil particles, it is frequently scarce, so plants switch on an integrated phosphate-starvation response (PSR): reshaping their roots, releasing phosphatases, and recruiting helpful microbes in the rhizosphere.
+Phosphate binds tightly to soil particles, therefore it is frequently scarce.
+Consequently, plants switch on an integrated phosphate-starvation response (PSR): reshaping their roots, releasing phosphatases, and recruiting helpful microbes in the rhizosphere.
 These changes ripple outward, altering the surrounding microbial community and, in turn, feeding back on plant health.

 Our workshop dataset comes from _Arabidopsis thaliana_ mutants studied by Castrillo et al. (2017).
 Each mutant disables a gene that links phosphate sensing to immunity, creating a “natural experiment” for microbiome shifts.
 To determine the role of phosphate starvation response in controlling microbiome composition, we will analyse five mutants related to the Pi-transport system (pht1;1, pht1;1;pht1;4, phf1, nla and pho2) and two mutants directly involved in the transcriptional regulation of the P-starvation response (phr1 and spx1;spx2).

 The microbiome dataset itself comprises 146 paired-end Illumina MiSeq libraries (2 × 250 bp) that target the hyper-variable V4 region of the bacterial 16S rRNA gene, covering root-zone, bulk-soil and endophytic compartments for each plant line.
 Technical replicates have been merged, low-quality reads removed, and every sample has been rarefied to 10 000 high-quality reads so that comparisons across genotypes are on an equal footing.